petrouvik/short-chain/docs/directives.md

 Supported operators are binary `+` and `-`, and unary `-`.
 Parentheses can also be used.

-The result of the expression must be known during assembly - if there is a non-absolute symbol in the expression (a symbol which isn't defined through `.egu`), then it must cancel out with a symbol from the same section, otherwise the assembler will see this as an error.
+The result of the expression must be known during assembly - if there is a non-absolute symbol in the expression (a symbol which isn't defined through `.equ`), then it must cancel out with a symbol from the same section, otherwise the assembler will see this as an error.
 * **Parameters:**